October 17, 2023, Covington Alert

 Photo of Kyle W. Chow Kyle W. Chow

-Kyle W. Chow is New York-based litigator with a focus on antitrust litigation and investigations and intellectual property litigation.
+Kyle W. Chow is New York-based litigator with a focus on antitrust litigation and investigations.
+Kyle is a member of the the firm’s Cartel Defense Practice Group and the firm’s Civil Antitrust Litigation Practice Group.
 He has experience representing clients in complex, high-stakes litigation and investigations matters, including in federal district court and before the Federal Trade Commission and state antitrust regulators.